swaroopg92/penpa-edit/README.md

 * Sudoku Normal: User preference for "Normal" digits in "Sudoku" mode.
 	* Centered - All digits are centered to the cell.
 	* Bottom - All digits are shifted downward and close to the bottom of the cell.
 (Useful to avoid overlap with Killer clues)
+* Outline on Text: User preference to outline text in the puzzle grid.
+Default is OFF.
+	* Useful if dark background.
 * Starbattle Dots: User preference for Right Click dots in Star battle composite mode.
 	* High Range - Default.
 	* Low Range - User needs to click much closer to corners and edges for dots.